FundyPhytoPhys/prochlorococcus_o2/README.md

 The [@R-googlesheets4] package was used to read in the googlesheet 'MultiCultiCatalog' containing meta data.
 Data files (.csv) saved from the Multicultivator software, ascii (.asc) files from the Olis 14 UV/VIS Clarity Spectrophotometer and text (.txt) files from the Jaz spectrometer were imported into R (v4.1.3) and R-Studio (Posit Team, v2023.06.0) for data tidying and management using the [@R-tidyverse], [@R-data.table] and [@R-zoo] packages.
 Data analysis and visualization were done using the [@R-tidyverse], [@R-minpack.lm], [@R-mgcv], [@R-ggh4x], [@R-png], [@R-tagger], and [@R-kable] packages.

 ## Repo content information

-XXX DOI pending from BOREALIS? or DRYAD?
-XXX

 ### MetaDataCatalog
 URL for MultiCultiCatalog: